 24. Julia Stewart, worked as a waitress for IHOP at 16, then through hard-work became the President at Applebees, and after being passed over as CEO for Applebees became the CEO at IHOP and ultimately acquired Applebees.

-25. The inventor of the Rubik's Cube named Ernő-Rubik didn't realize he'd built a puzzle until he scrambled it the first time and tried to restore it.
+25. Ernő-Rubik, the inventor of the Rubik's Cube didn't realize he'd built a puzzle until he scrambled it the first time and tried to restore it.